ThePiHut/statusboard/tutorials/status-board/README.md

 sleep(1)
 sb.off()  # all leds off
 sleep(1)
-sb.one.green.value = 0.5  # green led of first strip at half brightness
+sb.one.lights.green.value = 0.5  # green led of first strip at half brightness
 sleep(1)
 sb.two.value = (0.5, 0.5)  # both leds of second strip at half brightness
 sleep(1)
-sb.one.pulse()  # both leds of first strip fading in and out sleep(1) sb.two.pulse()  # both leds of second strip pulsing in opposite timing with the first
+sb.one.lights.pulse()  # both leds of first strip fading in and out sleep(1) sb.two.lights.pulse()  # both leds of second strip pulsing in opposite timing with the first
 ```

 ## Naming strips